 If a student has completed the FAFSA, he/she may be eligible for state or federal work study.
 While eligibility for work study is not a requirement to search for employment, some positions may require that a student have eligibility in one of these programs.

 Students can begin searching for jobs when they arrive on campus in early September.
 Students should be sure to bring an up-to-date resume with them.
 While most jobs are available in the fall, there are positions available year-round.

 Federal Work Study

 If a student is offered federal work study as part of his/her financial aid offer, he/she may apply for ON-campus positions that require federal work-study eligibility.
 Eligibility is based on financial need as determined by the student’s FAFSA.

 State Work Study

-Students NOT awarded work study can still apply for both on and off-campus jobs, as long as the positions don’t require work study eligibility.
-There are over 1000 on-campus jobs available to students, and most of these do not require that the student have work study.
+Students NOT awarded work study can still apply for both on- and off-campus jobs, as long as the positions don’t require work-study eligibility.
+There are more than 1,000 on-campus jobs available to students, and most of these do not require that the student have work study.